This publication is available as a free PDF at www.CurrentTrends.org

 In addition to these new pieces, we have decided to reprint the introduction to our first issue.
 This endeavor is still sufficiently new to warrant the explanation of the ideological dimensions of Islamism and radical Islam that this introduction provides.
 We would only add that since our first issue, the need for this kind of independent research endeavor was emphasized and championed in the final report of the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction.
 That report argued that one of the sources of weakness within the American intelligence community prior to September 11, 2001—and even after—was insufficient attention to open source material, especially in the ideological sphere, and a lack of a variety of analyses.
 Apart from internal governmental measures that should be taken, the commission recommended the use of independent, nongovernmental research efforts as a vital source of fresh analysis and ongoing critical appraisal.
 This publication is designed to address these needs.

-Eric Brown is a Research Fellow at Hudson Institute and co-editor of Current Trends in Islamist Ideology.
+Eric Brown is a Senior Fellow at Hudson Institute and co-editor of Current Trends in Islamist Ideology.

 Hillel Fradkin is a Senior Fellow and Director for the Center on Islam, Democracy, and the Future of the Muslim World at Hudson Institute.